Learn how we use evidence-based behaviour change campaigns to improve and save lives in low-income countries.

 We worked with local filmmakers and actors, and tested the film concepts with our target audience to ensure they resonated and had the potential to achieve behaviour change.
 We made the films available to the Mozambican Ministry of Health for use in their national campaigns.

-We are promoting the films on social media, specifically Facebook.
-In Zambia, the films will also be shown to users of free public Wi-Fi hotspots in universities, in partnership with our existing partner, eNgoma.
-Universities were chosen to target the high number of young people who are yet to be vaccinated in Zambia.
+In Zambia, the films were also shown to users of free public Wi-Fi hotspots in universities, in partnership with our existing partner, eNgoma.
+Universities were chosen to target the high number of young people who were yet to be vaccinated in Zambia.

-We estimate the social media campaign will reach a maximum of 2.9 million people in Mozambique and 2.6 million people in Zambia (not including additional views achieved through peer-to-peer sharing, or via partner channels).
+We estimate the social media campaign reached 1.5 million people across the two countries (not including additional views achieved through peer-to-peer sharing, or via partner channels).